mgperry/regulation-pwm-tools/README.md

 This package provides a more pythonic wrapper around the MOODS Cpp // swig motif scanning tool.

 There is also a notebook and some test data showing an example workflow.
+The deps for this are included as poetry development dependencies.

 ## Package Structure